Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 ## :aetherx-axj-bell:{ .icon-tldr } Summary

-This page provides an overview of the following topics:
+The following is a summary of what this page explains:

-- The minimum system requirements needed to install and run CSF successfully.
+- [x] Install minimum OR recommended requirements to run CSF
-- A breakdown of optional CSF features, along with the dependencies required to enable them.
+- [x] Breakdown of available optional CSF features
-- Common issues you may encounter, with [troubleshooting](#troubleshooting) guidance provided at the end of the page to help resolve them.
+- [x] Troubleshooting help

 <br />